What is direct response?

 You can also embed third-party pixels into an Instant Experience.
 This enables you to track engagement and performance of your Instant Experience ads and compare them to your other mobile campaigns both on and off Facebook.

 Creating a direct response video campaign on Facebook is a powerful way to get your message across to your customers and convince them to take immediate action.
 Facebook offers a wide selection of creative ad units, with some of these performing particularly well in a direct response situation.

 If you have a clear understanding of all the elements that go into creating a high-performing direct response advertisement, your chances of a successful campaign will be much higher.

 Focus on creating content that empathizes with your buyers’ struggles and positions you as the business that can solve it.
 Blend your storytelling with clear calls to action and make sure the style and footage in your video is relevant to both your business and the customers you serve.

 Most importantly, don’t forget to keep testing your direct response campaign against your other creatives.
 Continuous testing leads to continuous improvement and ensures you’re getting you the best bang for your buck with your Facebook marketing.

 Clicks first.
 Direct response campaigns demand instant action — a click.
 They work best as a follow-up to an awareness campaign, but can also hold their own alone.

 Cheaper with video.
 Video can help drive down the cost of direct response ads when view completion rates are high.

 Speak to their needs.
-Target your message, footage and video style to convince your audience and meet their needs, not entertain yourself.
+Target your message, footage, and video style to convince your audience and meet their needs, not to entertain yourself.

 Hack it.
 Get social proof and engagement first by serving your ad to cheaper markets.
 After you’ve got enough views, reactions, shares, and comments, target your desired audience with the same ad.